How many of you skipped the tick tocks to jump straight to the article?

 Use pre-chat surveys to find out the customer’s name and need.
 This will help you give personalised, relevant service right away.

 Chat routing ensures that the right agents get the right requests.
-When customers connect to the best agent for their query first time, solutions are found sooner.
+When customers connect to the best agent for their query first time, they get a solution sooner.
 So, be sure to configure your routing rules carefully – based on skill, time, and availability.

 You can use chat queues to both manage customer expectations and manage chat requests more efficiently.
 For agents, it’s helpful to see how many chats are pending, and which ones need priority.
-For customers, it’s useful to be kept in the loop with relevant queue messages.
+For customers, it’s useful to stay in the loop with relevant queue messages.

 During the chat